bigmat18/Mindflayer/100. Notes/RANSAC Random Sample Consensus.md

 ### Algorithm
 The full RANSAC algorithm we need to follow the following steps:

-1. Sample tree (two) pairs, check distance constraints
+1. Sample tree (two) pairs
+2. Check distance constraints
-2. Fit a rigid transform
+3. Check if fit a rigid transform
-3. Check how many point pairs agree.
+4. Check how many point pairs agree.
 If above threshold terminates, otherwise goes to step 1.

 ![[Pasted image 20250509180854.png | 400]]

 This algorithm work well but in 3D the probability begin to decrease a lot why we need 3 points.
 To fix that we add other measures, it is usually call **feature point detection**

 1. Use feature descriptors, they store local information about surface
 2. Denote a larger success rate p
 3. Probability a descriptor identifies the correct match